ayeshatahirme/bmi-calculator-flutter/README.md

 ### Step 2.
 Open in Code Editor
 To run the project, you need to open it in Visual Studio Code.
 Open the project folder, there will be another folder named **“bmi-calculator-flutter”**.
 This folder contains the files that you will need to set up the project.
 Connect your phone using data cable with laptop.
 Both laptop and device must have same internet connected.
-Turn on the **usd debugging** on device.
+Turn on the **usb debugging** on device.

 ### Step 5.
 Run the project.
 Now you are all set to run the project.
 To run the Visual Studio Code run **flutter run** command.